scipy.interpolate.

 Legacy

 This class is considered legacy and will no longer receive updates.
-This could also mean it will be removed in future SciPy versions.
+While we currently have no plans to remove it, we recommend that new code uses more modern alternatives instead.
 For a guide to the intended replacements for interp1d see 1-D interpolation.

 x and y are arrays of values used to approximate some function f: y = f(x).
 This class returns a function whose call method uses interpolation to find the value of new points.